epam/syndicate-rule-engine/deployment/aws-ami/debian-minikube/README.md

 - `LM_API_LINK` - link to license manager (default `https://lm.syndicate.team`)
 - `GITHUB_REPO` - Rule Engine GitHub repository (default `epam/syndicate-rule-engine`)
 - `FIRST_USER` - linux username to install rule-engine for.
 Must have sudo without password (default `admin`, more precisely user with id 1000)
+- `DO_NOT_ACTIVATE_LICENSE` - specify any value to skip license activation step

 **Configuration preferences:**
 - `MODULAR_SERVICE_USERNAME` - username for admin user that will be created for modular-service (default `admin`)
 - `RULE_ENGINE_USERNAME` - username for admin user that will be created for rule-engine (default `admin`)
+- `CUSTOMER_NAME` - customer name to activate, will be taken from the license.
+Value won't be ignored only if `DO_NOT_ACTIVATE_LICENSE` is set. (default `MAIN`)
 - `TENANT_NAME` - tenant name for the default tenant that is created automatically (default is the first alias for account if it can be retrieved.
-Otherwise `THIS`)
+Otherwise `CURRENT`)
 - `TENANT_AWS_REGIONS` - aws regions to activate for the tenant that represents this account (default `<all regions>`)
 - `ADMIN_EMAILS` - customer admin emails split by `,` (default ``)
 - `TENANT_PRIMARY_CONTACTS` - tenant primary emails split by `,` (default ``)